 If you are an out-of-state seller engaged in business in Texas, even if operating here temporarily, you must have a Texas Sales and Use Tax Permit and collect and report all applicable taxes for local Texas taxing jurisdictions.

-When you are no longer engaged in business in Texas, and you do not intend to make more sales or have new business here, you can close your sales tax permit.
+When you are no longer engaged in business in Texas, and you do not intend to make more sales or engage in new business here, you can close your sales tax permit.

 Admission fees are taxable.
 The event promoter must collect sales tax on admission fees.